mehmaniayaz/Object-Counter/README.md

 the reduction of resolution did not incur considerbale bias to our model.

 ## Conclusions <a name="conclusions"></a>
-We demonstrate that, even with a small data sample of 100 images per class, through a combination of manual and automatic data augmentation, accuracy of training and validation set can go up to 95% and 65% respectively.
-Future work will include an examination of non-ideal backgrounds and mixture of objects of different kinds.
+We demonstrate that, even with a small data sample of about 100 images per class, through a combination of manual and automatic data augmentation, accuracy of training and validation set can go up to 95% and 65% respectively.
+Future work will include an examination of non-ideal backgrounds and mixture of objects of different kind.

 ## Dataset <a name="dataset"></a>
 You can find the data [here](https://www.dropbox.com/sh/r7oat9rxa5mial8/AADooTLZg25x3SLZPRXpHpvDa?dl=0.).